-Students registering after August 14th will be charged a \$2.00 late registration fee and a \$4.00 testing fee, a total of \$6.00.
-Students registering after September 6th will be charged a \$4.00 late registration fee and a \$6.00 testing fee, a total of \$10.00.
-Students registering for Second Semester after 12:00 Noon, January 20, 1962, will be charged a \$4.00 late registration fee and a \$6.00 testing fee, a total of \$10.00.
-Students registering for Summer Session after June 4, 1962, will be charged a \$4.00 late registration fee.
+Students registering after August 13th will be charged a \$2.00 late registration fee and a \$3.00 testing fee, a total of \$5.00.
+Students registering after September 7th will be charged a \$4.00 late registration fee and a \$6.00 testing fee, a total of \$10.00.
+Students registering for Second Semester after 12:00 Noon, January 21, 1961, will be charged a \$4.00 late registration fee and a \$6.00 testing fee, a total of \$10.00.
+Students registering for Summer Session after June 5, 1961, will be charged a \$4.00 late registration fee.

-CALENDAR OF EXPENSES FOR 1961-62
+CALENDAR OF EXPENSES FOR 1960-61

-Room is reserved for the first semester on payment of \$30.00 matriculation fee.
-Room rent of \$40.00 is due at the beginning of each semester.
-Board and tuition are payable by the month in advance.
-Matriculation and room rent.
+Room is reserved for the first semester on payment of \$20.00 matriculation fee.
+Room rent of \$27.00 is due at the beginning of each semester.
+Student Insurance premium of \$5.17 is due at the beginning of each semester.
+Board, laundry and tuition are payable by the month in advance.
+Matriculation, room rent and Student Insurance premium are not refundable after the semester begins.

-Room rent for first semester, first months board and tuition are due:
+Room rent and student insurance for first semester, first months board, laundry and tuition are due: Monday, September 5

-Monday, September 4

-Second month's board and tuition are due: Monday, October 2
+Second month's board, laundry and tuition are due: Monday, October 3

-Third month's board and tuition are due: Monday, October 30
+Third month's board, laundry and tuition are due: Monday, October 31

-Fourth month's board and tuition are due: Monday, November 27
+Fourth month's board, laundry and tuition are due: Monday, November 28

-Fifth month's board and tuition are due: Monday, January 8
+Fifth month's board, laundry and tuition are due: Monday, January 9

-Matriculation and room rent for second semester are due:
+Matriculation, room rent and student insurance for second semester are due:

-Monday, January 22
+Monday, January 23

-Sixth month's board and tuition are due: Monday, February 5
+Sixth month's board, laundry and tuition are due: Monday, February 6

-Seventh month's board and tuition are due: Monday, March 5
+Seventh month's board, laundry and tuition are due: Monday, March 6

-Eighth month's board and tuition are due: Monday, April 2
+Eighth month's board, laundry and tuition are due: Monday, April 3

-Ninth month's board and tuition are due: Monday, April 30
+Ninth month's board, laundry and tuition are due: Monday, May 1